Models#

 • classification_labels – A list of classification labels.
 Default is None.

-• batch_size (Optional[int], optional) – The batch size to use for inference.
+• batch_size (Optional[int]) – The batch size to use for inference.
 Default is None, which means inference will be done on the full dataframe.

 Used for dynamical inheritance and returns one of the following class instances: PredictionFunctionModel, SKLearnModel, CatboostModel, HuggingFaceModel, PyTorchModel, TensorFlowModel or LangchainModel, depending on the ML library detected in the model object.
 If the model object provided does not belong to one of these libraries, an instance of CloudpickleSerializableModel is returned in which case: